Kurento/kurento/source/tutorials/java/tutorial-rtp-receiver.rst

 1. A WebSocket is created between the Application Server and the browser client, to implement a custom signaling protocol.
 2. Another WebSocket is used to perform the communication between the Application Server and the Kurento Media Server.
 For this, the Application Server uses the Kurento Java Client library.
 This communication takes place using the **Kurento Protocol** (see :doc:`/features/kurento_protocol`).

-The following sections analyze in depth the Application Server (Java) and client-side (browser JavaScript) code of this application.
-The complete source code can be found in `GitHub <https://github.com/Kurento/kurento-tutorial-java/tree/master/kurento-rtp-receiver>`__.
+The complete source code for this tutorial can be found in `GitHub <https://github.com/Kurento/kurento-tutorial-java/tree/master/kurento-rtp-receiver>`__.

 Application Server Logic
 ========================

-This demo has been developed using **Java** in the server-side, based on the :term:`Spring Boot` framework, which embeds a Tomcat web server within the resulting program, and thus simplifies the development and deployment process.
+This demo has been developed using **Java** in the server side, based on the :term:`Spring Boot` framework, which embeds a Tomcat web server within the resulting program, and thus simplifies the development and deployment process.

 .. note::